-PGR 7.6 Reasonable adjustments in viva voce examinations, progress review and examination of taught modules
+PGR 7.6 Reasonable adjustments in viva voce examinations, and progress review

 PGR7.6.1R Where appropriate, PGRs may receive extra time or other exam adjustments.
-In the case of viva voce examinations and progress review, these adjustments can be varied and wide-ranging and must be discussed and agreed individually with the Graduate School in advance.
+In the case of viva voce examinations and progress review these adjustments can be varied and wide ranging and must be discussed and agreed individually with the Graduate School in advance.